helloworldx64/CraftPacker/README.md

 ## 🚀 Getting Started

 There are two ways to use CraftPacker.
-For most people, the standalone executable is the best choice.
+For most people, the executable is the best choice.

 ### For Users (Recommended Method)